National Reconciliation Week 2021: More than a word. Reconciliation takes action

-We celebrate this National Reconciliation Week 2020, and its theme In This Together.
-We also acknowledge 26 May, which is Sorry Day, the day before NRW2020.
+We celebrate this National Reconciliation Week 2021, and its theme More than a word: Reconciliation takes action.
+We also acknowledge 26 May, which is Sorry Day, the day before NRW2021.
 Please read the AASW's 2004 Statement of Apology.

 Now, more than ever social work has the ability to mend our past wrongs and to be part of the solution of Reconciliation.

 There are many National Reconciliation Week events to attend both online and in-person, all are available on the Reconciliation Australia webpage.

 The AASW's 2020-2022 Reconciliation Action Plan was launched in 2020 and is available here.

 The theme for National Reconciliation Week 2021 is ’More than a word, Reconciliation takes action’.
 It recognises that many of us are aware of the issues, but that is not enough.
 For Reconciliation, we need to take brave and impactful action.

 To help us understand what that action might be, today we bring you a conversation with Ms Pat Turner AM.
 Her long and distinguished career in public and community service includes the renegotiation of the Closing the Gap initiative which resulted in the National Agreement on Closing the Gap.